thosgood/this-weeks-finds/markdown/201-250/week235.md

 without the computation getting ruined by quantum entanglement with the environment.
 I had long been worried about this.

-You see, to make any physical system keep acting \"digital\" for a long time, one needs a method to keep its time evolution from drifting off course.
-It\'s easiest to think about this issue for an old-fashioned, purely classical digital computer.
-It\'s already an interesting problem.
+You see, to make any physical system keep acting "digital" for a long time, one needs a method to keep its time evolution from drifting off course.
+It's easiest to think about this issue for an old-fashioned, purely classical digital computer.
+It's already an interesting problem.

-What does it mean for a physical system to act \"digital\"?
+What does it mean for a physical system to act "digital"?
 Well, we like to idealize our computers as having a finite set of states; with each tick of the clock it jumps from one state to another in a deterministic way.
-That\'s how we imagine a digital computer.
+That's how we imagine a digital computer.

 But if our computer is actually a machine following the laws of classical mechanics, its space of states is actually continuous - and time evolution is continuous too!
-Physicists call the space of states of a classical system its \"phase space\", and they describe time evolution by a \"flow\" on this phase space: states move continuously around as time passes, following Hamilton\'s equations.
+Physicists call the space of states of a classical system its "phase space", and they describe time evolution by a "flow" on this phase space: states move continuously around as time passes, following Hamilton's equations.

-So, what we like to idealize as a single state of our classical computer is actually a big bunch of states: a blob in phase space, or
-\"macrostate\" in physics jargon.
+So, what we like to idealize as a single state of our classical computer is actually a big bunch of states: a blob in phase space, or "macrostate" in physics jargon.

 For example, in our idealized description, we might say a wire represents either a 0 or 1 depending on whether current is flowing through it or not.
-But in reality, there\'s a blob of states where only a little current is flowing through, and another blob of states where a lot is flowing through.
-All the former states count as the \"0\" macrostate in our idealized description; all the latter count as the
+But in reality, there's a blob of states where only a little current is flowing through, and another blob of states where a lot is flowing through.
+All the former states count as the "0" macrostate in our idealized description; all the latter count as the "1" macrostate.
-\"1\" macrostate.

 Unfortunately, there are also states right on the brink, where a medium amount of current is flowing through!
-If our machine gets into one of these states, it won\'t act like the perfect digital computer it\'s trying to mimic.
+If our machine gets into one of these states, it won't act like the perfect digital computer it's trying to mimic.
 This is bad!

-So, you should imagine the phase space of our computer as having a finite set of blobs in it - macrostates where it\'s doing something good
+So, you should imagine the phase space of our computer as having a finite set of blobs in it - macrostates where it's doing something good
-- separated by a no-man\'s land of states where it\'s not doing anything good.
+- separated by a no-man's land of states where it's not doing anything good.
 For a simple 2-bit computer, you can imagine 4 blobs like this:

                   --------------------------